Sex and Testosterone: Most Enjoyable Way to Boost Male T-Levels Naturally

 Luckily, there’s plenty of research about sex and how the act of lovemaking affects testosterone levels…

 …And why wouldn’t there be?
-Testosterone is the principal male sex-hormone.
+Testosterone is the principal male sex-hormone that drives our urgency to mate.

 Researchers are not exactly sure why sex boosts the big T production, but they suspect that it has to do with dopamine, pheromones, feelings of domination and power, and even winning.